moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/subwallet.md

 ![Send funds on your EVM ContainerChain](/images/builders/interact/ethereum-api/wallets/subwallet/subwallet-7.png)

 This guide focused specifically on configuring Subwallet to work with your EVM ContainerChain, but Subwallet is also a full-featured wallet for Substrate (Polkadot) accounts.
-Under the Substrate API section, you'll find a similar tutorial for configuring Subwallet to work with Substrate-based chains.
+Under the Substrate API section, you'll find a [similar guide for configuring Subwallet for use with your Substrate ContainerChain](/builders/interact/substrate-api/wallets/Subwallet){target=_blank}.

 --8<-- 'text/disclaimers/third-party-content.md'